inventit/inventit.github.io/_posts/2014-04-29-berkshelf3_for_opsworks_ubuntu.md

 The error said `HTTP 403 Forbidden` for the access to the resource `node[:opsworks_custom_cookbooks][:berkshelf_package_url]`.
 I think it weird because the dumped source code declrared `ignore_failure true` but the error was NOT ignored.
 Probably AWS guys are now investigating it but I cannot wait for them to address it.

+### UPDATE

+The symptom is already gone.
+You can change Berkshelf version without HTTP 403 error.
+But either 3.0.1 or 3.1.1 is recommended by an AWS guy.

 # Trying to overwrite the package url

 As the [source code](https://github.com/aws/opsworks-cookbooks/blob/release-chef-11.10/opsworks_custom_cookbooks/recipes/checkout.rb#L96-L103) shown above, the `node[:opsworks_custom_cookbooks][:berkshelf_package_url]` has the location to the Berkshelf package.
 So I tried to overwrite the attribute with a dummy URL in my own custom JSON like this.